-In accordance with National Defense Act of 1920, and with the concurrence of the Regents of the University, a unit of the Senior Division Reserve Officers' Training Corps was established on the Los Angeles campus of the

-University in July, 1920.
+In accordance with National Defense Act of 1920, and with the concurrence of the Regents of the University, a unit of the Senior Division Reserve Officers' Training Corps was established on the Los Angeles campus of the University in July, 1920.
+The purposes of the Army R.O.T.C. are to qualify male students as leaders

-The purpose of the Army R.O.T.C. is to qualify male students as leaders in their chosen fields, as far as the requirements of the service permit: engineering, communications, administration, logistics, personnel management, intelligence, and many others.
-The R.O.T.C. program qualifies graduates for commissions as officers in the United States Army Reserve, and selected graduates for commissions in the Regular Army.
+The purposes of the Army R.O.T.C. are to qualify male students as leaders in many fields: engineering, communications, administration, logistics, personnel management, and others.
+The program qualifies R.O.T.C. graduates for commissions as officers in the United States Army Reserve, and selected graduates as officers in the Regular Army.

-The courses in general military science are prescribed by the Department of the Army and are designed to offer the opportunity for commissions in all of the arms and services of the United States Army.
+The courses in general military science are prescribed by the Department of the Army and offer the opportunity for commissions in all of the arms and services of the United States Army.